drvinceknight/unpeudemath/_posts/2014-07-15-three-days-two-highered-conference.md

 **A great three days**

 This brings my attendance at education conference to a total of 3 and I must say that I can't wait to go to the next one (incidentally my abstract for the [CETL-MSOR](http://www.sigma-network.ac.uk/cetl-msor/cetl-msor-conference-2014/) conference got accepted today).
-I really enjoy the vibe at education conferences as they is a slight sense of urgency in case anyone says anything that someone might be able to use/adapt/steal so as to improve their teaching and have a real **impact** on our students' lives.
+I really enjoy the vibe at education conferences as there is a slight sense of urgency in case anyone says anything that someone might be able to use/adapt/steal so as to improve their teaching and have a real **impact** on our students' lives.

 Two final links: